kubatrt/configme/README.md

 Comments
 ===================

 This is my first tool written in bash.
-I'd lvoe to hear your comments and suggestions.
+I'd love to hear your comments and suggestions.

-Audio software
+Audio software *disabled
 ===================

 hydrogen